- Many Windows 10 users reported that WMI Provider Host (WmiPrvSE.exe) uses too many CPU resources on their Microsoft

 Method 9: Perform a Clean Installation of Windows 10

-If the WMI service still has a high CPU usage after performing the steps above, the last thing that you could do is to reinstall everything.
+If the WMI service still has a high CPU usage after performing the above steps, the last thing you can do is reinstall everything.

 Make sure to back up all your files and Perform a new Windows 10 Installation.

 For users who don’t know how to install a fresh copy of Windows 10, you can check our guide on Performing a Clean Install in Windows 10.